christiananagnostou/knip-html-reporter/README.md

 ### Search

 Type in the search box to instantly filter issues.
-Searches across:

-- File paths
-- Issue types
-- Symbol names
-- All content

 ### ️Filters

-Click filter buttons to show specific issue types:
+Click filter buttons to show specific issue types.

-- Exports
-- Dependencies
-- Unlisted Dependencies
-- Unresolved Imports
-- Types
-- And more...

 ### IDE Integration

-- **⚡ buttons** next to each issue open files in your IDE
-- Opens to exact line and column
+Opens the issue to the exact line and column in your IDE

 - Works with VS Code out of the box
 - Configurable for other IDEs

-### Collapsible Sections

-- Click file names to expand/collapse
-- Auto-expands when issues match filters
-- Great for large reports

 See [FEATURES.md](./FEATURES.md) for detailed documentation.

-## What Gets Reported

-- Unused files
-- Unused dependencies
-- Unlisted dependencies
-- Unused exports
-- Unresolved imports
-- Unused types
-- Unused class members
-- Unused enum members
-- Duplicate exports

 ## Use with Multiple Reporters